TheProphet4000/Rendere/README.md

 # Rendere

-My little render project, where my goal is to make a 3D render (maybe a 2D too) with OpenGL.
+My little render project, where my goal is to make a 3D render with OpenGL.
-Using VisualStudio with GLFW liberies.
+Using VisualStudio with GLFW liberies aided by glad.

 Written in C++
 runs 64bit